masuvern/barinsta/README.md

 We support private accounts!\*

-It can be used as a drop-in replacement for read functionalities of the official Instagram app, with unnecessary components stripped.
+It can be used as a drop-in replacement for read (and some write) functionalities of the official Instagram app, with unnecessary components stripped.

 <sub>* Requires [login](#how-to-log-in).
 You must be a current follower of the desired private accounts, this app cannot hack people (which I have to state despite the obvious)!</sub>